naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.24.Etherchannel.and.HSRP.md

 - No decision was made regarding when to hand another router control of the virtual IP for the group
 - End devices failed to successfully configure the virtual IP address as the default gateway

+Common HSRP configuration issues include the following:
+* The HSRP routers are not connected to the same network segment
+* The HSRP routers are not configured with IPv4 addresses from the same subnet
+* The HSRP routers are not configured with the same virtual IPv4 address
+* The HSRP routers are not configured with the same HSRP group number
+* End devices are not configured with the correct default gateway